-Right Triangles and Trigonometry: SAT Practice Questions & Study Guide
+Right Triangles and Trigonometry: Practice Questions & Study Guide

 Questions applying the Pythagorean theorem, SOH-CAH-TOA, and complementary angle trig identities to find side lengths and angle measures in right triangles.

-Understanding Right Triangles and Trigonometry on the SAT
+Understanding Right Triangles and Trigonometry

 The Pythagorean theorem states that in any right triangle, a² + b² = c², where c is the hypotenuse (the side opposite the right angle).
-Pythagorean triples are integer solutions to this equation; the most common on the SAT are 3-4-5, 5-12-13, and 8-15-17, along with their multiples (e.g., 6-8-10 and 9-12-15).
+Pythagorean triples are integer solutions to this equation; the most common are 3-4-5, 5-12-13, and 8-15-17, along with their multiples (e.g., 6-8-10 and 9-12-15).
 Recognizing these triples on sight saves you from doing the square root every time.

 Trigonometric ratios define the relationships between angles and sides in a right triangle.
 For an acute angle θ: sinθ = opposite/hypotenuse, cosθ = adjacent/hypotenuse, tanθ = opposite/adjacent.
 The mnemonic SOH-CAH-TOA encodes these.
 The critical habit is always to label 'opposite' and 'adjacent' relative to the specific angle being used—these labels are not fixed; they depend on which angle you're referencing.

 Complementary angle trig identities follow from the fact that the two acute angles in a right triangle sum to 90°.
 This means sinθ = cos(90° − θ) and cosθ = sin(90° − θ).
 Equivalently, if sinA = cosB in a right triangle, then A + B = 90°.
-This relationship appears frequently on the Digital SAT in the form 'if sin(x°) = cos(y°), what is x + y?'
+This relationship appears frequently on the test in the form 'if sin(x°) = cos(y°), what is x + y?'
 The answer is 90 whenever x and y are acute angles.

 Key Rules & Formulas

-Memorize these rules — they come up directly in SAT questions.
+Memorize these rules — they come up directly in practice questions.

 Pythagorean theorem: a² + b² = c² for legs a, b and hypotenuse c